kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 I've described our role in the AI space as basically being an editor.
 I think there's something to that.

 If I think about how this might affect the industry moving forward, I'm not sure.
 I can imagine these things getting better, to the point where it doesnt even need to run locally and can be agentic through some central UI (indeed, Gemini claims you can make a game directly in the UI, and so does Claude).

-It's kind of interesting that we're living closer to a world of [Bret Victor's Inventing in Principle](https://www.youtube.com/watch?v=PUv66718DII).
-I'm not sure where we go from here!
+But wouldn't this normally have required a team of people?
+Probably?
+It's a little unsettling to think about for more than a few moments, again as someone in the industry.

+Bret Victor talked in [Inventing in Principle](https://www.youtube.com/watch?v=PUv66718DII) about this idea of building something that llows for rapid prototyping, perhaps even in realtime, and that could be a kind of game or entertainment itself.
+I think we're living in that reality now.
+From his talk:

+> Creators need an immediate connection to what they create.
+And what I mean by that is when you’re making something, if you make a change, or you make a decision, you need to see the effect of that immediately.
+There can’t be a delay, and there can’t be anything hidden.
+Creators have to be able to see what they’re doing.

+We're at least getting closer to it.
+I'm curious to see how it feels in a few years when it _can_ be instant, and I don't need to step away to make a cup of tea while I wait for an agent to do something.
+What would it be like to not even need to batch my suggestions?
+To see the results immediately?
+It doesn't feel like we're far from that.
+Will this still be fun?
+Will humans even be doing it?

+The line between playing games and building games is blurring.
+When the tools become the game, what does that mean for both developers and players?